Shen-po-heng/LeetCode_Practice/2_AddTwoNumbers/README.md

          3. and, store the sum into the returned list

 What problem?
 If the number is too big then, that can't be stored.

+2nd try was okay.
+I just add the digit one by one, if the digit is null, then just assign them null or 0.
+I think this is also the same idea for C to solve big number problem.